 Chlorine and chlorine compounds, like sodium hypochlorite, continue to be the go-to chemicals for disinfection in both pretreatment and post-treatment applications.
-But chlorine has many drawbacks.
-For example, chlorine reacts with organic matter to form disinfection byproducts (DBPs), many of which are known to have long-term carcinogenic properties.
+But use of chlorine has some drawbacks.
+For example, chlorine reacts with organic matter to form disinfection byproducts (DBPs).
 Chlorine also breaks down quickly, making long-term storage difficult.
-Chlorinated water that enters the environment can be harmful to plants, insects, and animals alike.
+Chlorinated water that enters the environment may be harmful to plants, insects, and animals.

-This has led to a growing interest in peracetic acid (PAA) as an alternative to chlorine for disinfection in some applications.
+This has led to a growing interest in peracetic acid (PAA) as an alternative to chlorine for disinfection in many applications.
 PAA has a unique chemistry that is highly effective against bacteria and other contaminants.
-It does not form any known DBPs and has a less environmental impact.
-Before substituting chlorine with PAA, it is critical to understand the chemistry, its applications, and methods of handling and dosing.
+It does not form any known DBPs and has less environmental impact.
+However, before substituting chlorine with PAA, it is critical to understand the chemistry, its applications, and methods of handling and dosing.

 The Pros And Cons Of PAA